Radon mitigation typically costs between $1500 to $2500 here in Minnesota.

 How Much Does American Radon Mitigation Charge?

-Just to warn you, we will be the most expensive estimate you can find.
-Most of our mitigation systems cost between 3 and 6k.
+Most of our radon mitigation systems cost between 5 and 6k.

 Why?
 Because we specialize in one thing and that is to get your radon levels as low as possible.
 There is no safe level of radon.
 It is a radioactive gas and we want to reduce your family’s risk.
 We are aiming to bring your levels below 1 pCi/L.